—

 Check Price on Amazon

-- Whole bean allows for customizable grind size.
+- Whole bean format allows for flexible brewing options.

 Check Price on Amazon